Red River Wine Trek

 Prairie Rose Meadery

-Just over 20 minutes East from 4e Winery will get you back into Fargo to Prairie Rose.
+Just over 20 minutes East of 4e Winery will get you back into Fargo to Prairie Rose.

-Prairie Rose makes Mead which is honey wine, they make a whole bunch of flavors to choose from ranging from super sweet to really spicy or sour.
+Prairie Rose makes Mead, which is honey wine; they offer a variety of flavors to choose from, ranging from super sweet to spicy or sour.

 > Must try